Frameworks are many but the best ones cannot be ignored and PHP is one of those. The web development framework has been one of the...

 1. App Architecture

 First, we will begin with Spring.
 The Spring framework supports high-end modularity with modules such as core container, data integration, web container, Testing, Messaging, Aspect-Oriented Programming that support integration tests, unit tests and address crucial integrations.
-Whereas Laravel on the other hand follows the MVC architecture.
+Whereas the Laravel ecosystem on the other hand follows the MVC architecture.
 By using the tech, developers or experts can easily divide roles for a comfortable development process.

-For example, if a frontend developer is working on the views, a backend developer can work on the controller logic simultaneously.
+For example, if a frontend developer is working on the view components, a backend developer can work on the controller logic simultaneously.
 An MVC pattern offers complete control over the application, which eases the selection of app-specific routes and customize how your app appears on a global scale.
 It improves the app’s SEO and eases the implementation of external APIs and the reuse of app logic.

 2. Speed and Performance of Development